mcode/mcode-extraction-framework/README.md

 ### Masking Patient Data

-Currently, patient data can be masked within the extracted `Patient` resource.
+Patient data can be masked within the extracted `Patient` resource.
 When masked, the value of the field will be replaced with a [Data Absent Reason extension](https://www.hl7.org/fhir/extension-data-absent-reason.html) with the code `masked`.
 Patient properties that can be masked are: `gender`, `mrn`, `name`, `address`, `birthDate`, `language`, `ethnicity`, `birthsex`, and `race`.
 To mask a property, provide an array of the properties to mask in the `constructorArgs` of the Patient extractor.
 For example, the following configuration can be used to mask `address` and `birthDate`: